anthemEdge/Lock-Note/README.md

 An customisable and secure text storage Android app, using an unconventional authentication protocol.
 It uses a four points touch gesture as password to stop unauthorised access.

-Lock Note is completed as a technical exercise, as part [Learn Android 4.0 Programming in Java](https://www.udemy.com/android-tutorial/#/) by [John Purcell](https://www.caveofprogramming.com/).
+Lock Note is completed as a technical exercise, as part of [Learn Android 4.0 Programming in Java](https://www.udemy.com/android-tutorial/#/) by [John Purcell](https://www.caveofprogramming.com/).

 ## Requirements and Installation
 This program requires Android 4.0 or higher.

 This program requires compiler with Android SDK API Level 14 or higher.

 ## Reference & Related Resource